 Day 1: Quito

-Your flights arrive in Quito and we’ll take you to a hotel for the night.
+Most flights arrive in the evenings.
+You will be met at the airport and taken to a Quito hotel for the night.
 On this tour we highly recommend arriving a day early to prepare for the high altitude of the first two days.
 Our office can arrange this for you as well as provide an airport transfer.

 Day 2: Antisana

-As we climb up the eastern Andes we leave the crowded metropolis of Quito far below us.
+As we climb up the eastern Andes, we leave the crowded metropolis of Quito far below us.
 On clear days the views of the snow-clad volcanoes of Antisana and Cotopaxi are staggering.
-Today we bird dry páramo looking for Black-faced Ibis, Andean Condor, and Ecuadorian Hillstar.
+Today we bird montane scrub and verdant páramo looking for Black-faced (Andean) Ibis, Andean Condor, Carunculated Caracara, Ecuadorian Hillstar, and many other high Andean species.
 A nearby lake holds a variety of waterfowl, including Silvery Grebe.
-Later we drive over Papallacta Pass and down to Guango Lodge for the night.
-This small lodge boasts great hummer feeders, which attract Tourmaline Sunangel and the incredible Sword-billed Hummingbird.
+Later we drive over Papallacta Pass and down to Guango Lodge for the night (a journey of around an hour and a quarter).
+This small lodge boasts great hummer feeders, which attract Tourmaline Sunangel, Chestnut-breasted Coronet, Collared Inca, Long-tailed Sylph, and the incredible Sword-billed Hummingbird.

-We start birding near Papallacta Pass at 13,700 ft (4200 m).
+We start birding near Papallacta Pass.
 The páramo here is wet and lush, and we’ll look for species that we didn’t see yesterday, like the charismatic Rufous-bellied Seedsnipe and the skulking White-chinned Thistletail.
 Lower down we search the Polylepis woodland for Giant Conebill and Black-backed Bush-Tanager before birding our way down to San Isidro, checking for Torrent Ducks as we go.
-Located on an old ranch adjacent to extensive subtropical cloudforest, Cabañas San Isidro is our base for two nights.
+Located on an old ranch adjacent to extensive subtropical cloudforest, Cabañas San Isidro will be our base for the next two nights.